 Valencia is a municipality in the province of Negros Oriental, located 9 kilometers or 5.6 miles west and uphill of the provincial capital Dumaguete City.
 The municipality has 31,477 inhabitants, according to the national census data from the year 2010.
 In the year 2007 Valencia was voted as “the greenest and cleanest” town of the Negros Oriental Province.
-The municipality has as patron saint, Our Lady of the Abandoned, with a town fiesta commemorating her feast day celebrated every year on October 12.
-The municipality of Valencia is divided in 24 barangays.
-In Valencia the Cebuano dialect is commonly spoken but English is also widely used.
+The municipality has as a patron saint, Our Lady of the Abandoned, with a town fiesta commemorating her feast day celebrated every year on October 12.
+The municipality is divided into 24 barangays.
+In Valencia, the Cebuano dialect is commonly spoken but English is also widely used.

 Brief History of Valencia

-The former name of Valencia was originally Ermita, meaning “a secluded place”.
+The former name of the municipality was originally Ermita, meaning “a secluded place”.
 The town got that name due to its being a refuge from the assaults of the marauding Muslim pirates.
 In the year 1856, the Spanish colonizers renamed Ermita to Nueva Valencia, in honor of its parish priest from Valencia, a region in Spain.
-In the year 1920 Nueva Valencia was renamed Luzuriaga in honor of Don Carlos Luzuriaga, a delegate from Negros island to the Philippine Legislature.
-The town was finally renamed Valencia in the year 1948.
+In the year 1920, it was renamed Luzuriaga in honor of Don Carlos Luzuriaga, a delegate from Negros island to the Philippine Legislature.
+The town was finally renamed to its name in the year 1948.

 Barangay of Valencia Negros Oriental